tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

           Right x -> put x
 ```

-So far so mechanical, and it looks it!
+So far so mechanical, and it looks it.
 The code is less clear than
 before, not more.
-But we can do better.
-There are plenty of places
+But we can do better: there are plenty of places we
-we `get` the value `a`, only to `put` it straight back.
+`get` the value `a`, only to `put` it straight back.
 These cases
 follow the pattern:

 ```.hs